Imatra Ballet has established a permanent role among Imatra's New Year celebrations.

 Counsellor Riitta Uosukainen

-St. Petersburg Ballet Theatre, which was founded by Konstantin Tachkin in 1994, is one of the world’s most well-known interpreters of classical ballet.
-The ballet programme includes masterpieces, such as Giselle, Swan Lake, Don Quijote, Romeo and Juliet, La Bayadère and Sleeping Beauty.
+St. Petersburg Ballet Theatre, which was founded by Konstantin Tachkin in 1994, is one of the world's most well-known interpreters of classical ballet.
+The ballet programme includes masterpieces, such as Swan Lake, Giselle, Don Quixote, Nutcracker, Sleeping Beauty and La Bayadére.

 Prestigious publications, such as Times, Daily Telegraph and Guardian publish feedback from professional critics: